 |Matrix Type||Minimum Requirement||Preferred Amount|

 |Erythrocyte||1.0 ml||3.0 ml|

 |Whole Blood||1.0 ml||6.0 ml|

 Lab Hours: 0700 to 1600 Monday to Friday.

 Sample Handling: Blood and urine samples should be shipped at room temperature if using one-day courier service.
-If longer than 1 day shipping use ice packs or dry ice to keep at 2 to 8 °C. Hair, nails and paraffin blocks can be shipped at room temperature.
+If longer than 1 day shipping use ice packs or dry ice to keep at 2 to 8 °C. Frozen specimens are also acceptable.
+Paraffin blocks can be shipped at room temperature.

 Sample Receiving Area

 800 Commissioners Rd E.

 London, Ontario, Canada